cldwalker/lightning/README.markdown

    Use the Configuration section below and the provided lightning.yml.example as guides.

 2. Execute `lightning-install` to generate ~/.lightning\_completions from your config.
-   There is a config option for changing the locating of the generated file.
+   There is a config option for changing the location of the generated file.
 See Configuration below.
 See lightning\_completions.example for what would be generated for the enclosed example config.

-3. Source the generated file in your bashrc ie 'source ~/.lightning\_completions'.
+3. Source the generated file in your bashrc ie `source ~/.lightning\_completions`.

 Globbable paths